Maine Marijuana Laws

 HOME CULTIVATION:

 Yes.
-Patients or their primary caregivers are permitted to possess a maximum of six cannabis plants.
+Patients or their primary caregivers are permitted to possess a maximum of six mature cannabis plants and 12 immature plants.

 STATE-LICENSED DISPENSARIES: